Why make a will?

 You can include gifts of items such as jewellery and gifts of money.
 You can include gifts to charity and leave whatever is left to a person or shared between a number of people.

-The important step to take is to start the ball rolling and what better way to do it than using the Woodlands Charity Will Month this April.
-Once your will has been written in accordance with your wishes and then executed, you will have the peace of mind knowing that your wishes will be followed and your loved ones protected.
+The important step to take is to start the ball rolling and what better way to do it than using the Woodlands Hospice Will Campaign this April.
+Once your Will has been written in accordance with your wishes and then executed, you will have the peace of mind knowing that your wishes will be followed and your loved ones protected.

 Solicitor at Catherine Higgins Law in Woolton, Liverpool.